Creatinine is a blood chemical waste product generated when you use your muscles. Eating lots of protein may also produce small amounts.

 In addition to its natural form, creatine is also available as an oral supplement.
 Some athletes use these supplements to help enhance athletic performance.
 Just like natural creatine, supplements containing this substance produce creatinine.

 Anyone wishing to reduce creatinine levels should not take creatine supplements.
-There is limited research on creatine supplements and their overall safety.
+There’s limited research on creatine supplements and their overall safety.

 Research shows eating large amounts of protein can

 People with diets very high in red meat or other protein sources, including dairy products, may have higher creatinine levels than people who eat less of those foods.
 If you eat lots of red meat, switch to more vegetable-based dishes.
-Try swapping out beef burgers for vegetable patties, hearty vegetable stew, or lentil soup.
+Try swapping out beef burgers for:

 Fiber can be found in many foods, including: